-Below you will find course descriptions for all the courses regularly taught by the history faculty at PC.
+Below you will find descriptions for all the courses regularly taught by the history faculty at PC.
 The subject of the courses titled ‘Senior Seminar’ and ‘Topics’ vary with each semester and professor.
 Details are available from the faculty member or in the course listing distributed each semester.

 Abbreviations: CO = Co-requisite ● POI = Permission of Instructor ● PR = Prerequisite ● RE = Recommended ● XL = Cross-listed

-2201 American History II (3) This course studies the political, economic, military, diplomatic, religious, and social development of the United States from 1865 to the present.
-(History Major requirement)
+2201 American History II (3) A continuation of the study of the United States from 1865 to the present.

 2800 Encounters Afar (3) Offered during the spring semester, this course involves students in an intensive study of a particular city’s or region’s history.
 The course culminates in a one-week study tour of the designated locale during Spring Break.
 (Extra fees for travel may apply.)

 3210 Colonial and Revolutionary America (3) This course studies important themes in early North America, including the colonial era, the American Revolution, and the establishment of the new nation.

 3211 Young America (3) This course studies issues confronting a new nation, including the rise of democracy, the exploration of the frontier and westward expansion, slavery and the South, benevolence and reform, and sectionalism and the Civil War.

 3212 Emergence of Modern America, 1865-1920 (3) This course studies the evolution of the United States from Reconstruction to the end of the First World War.